Courts are given broad authority to award and modify spousal support in New Mexico both during the divorce and after.

 The court routinely favors rehabilitative spousal support over other forms of spousal support, but again, the determination of whether rehabilitative maintenance should be ordered is made on a case by case analysis.

 After your divorce is final, spousal support may be modified if a “substantial change in circumstances” arises, and usually automatically terminates on death, remarriage, and expiration of the time ordered in the Divorce Judgment.

 Spousal support is deemed to be income to the receiving spouse, and is reportable income for tax purposes, while the spouse who pays the spousal support is allowed to deduct the payments made on his income tax returns.

 New Mexico Spousal Support Lawyer

 If you are a man facing divorce in New Mexico, you should contact a New Mexico spousal support lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.